Reduce and reuse

 - purchasing only what they need

-- reducing food waste in the home (Love Food Hate Waste or Food Know How have lots of tips)
+- reducing food waste in the home (Love Food Hate Waste has lots of tips)

 - saying no to plastic bags and using reusable bags instead—reusable fruit and vegetable bags are also available

 - buying items with the least amount of packaging or packaging that is recyclable

 - avoiding disposable products and buying products which are durable, reusable or recyclable

 - repairing instead of replacing